 I was a little girl when I realised, I wanted to become a doctor.

-My mother suffered from a painful osteoarthritis which might have contributed to my decision as I wished I could have been able to ease her suffering.
-My choice of high school was then based on my big dream and afterwards I continued to study medicine.
+My mother suffered from painful osteoarthritis which might have contributed to my decision as I wished I could have been able to ease her suffering.
+My choice of high school was then based on my big dream and afterward, I continued to study medicine.

-During a surgery course in medical school I realised that taking care of the cuts and bruises was the “traditional doctor” work which I had always wanted to do.
+During a surgery course in medical school, I realised that taking care of the cuts and bruises was the “traditional doctor” work that I had always wanted to do.

-In the beginning being a surgeon felt like too big a challenge, but I regained trust in myself as I realised that the main goal in every surgery was to heal the patient, not just to complete a technically perfect operation.
+In the beginning, being a surgeon felt like too big a challenge, but I regained trust in myself as I realised that the main goal in every surgery was to heal the patient and not just to complete a technically perfect operation.

-Each patient deserves to have a right diagnosis and the most suitable treatment plan of all the available care methods.
+Each patient deserves to have the right diagnosis and the most suitable treatment plan of all the available care methods.

 This is something I have understood along my learning journey from many skillful teachers.

-I started working as a surgeon in Pietarsaari in the western coast of Finland, first as a resident and then as a senior physician.
+I started working as a surgeon in Pietarsaari on the western coast of Finland, first as a resident and then as a senior physician.

-As the different breast cancer treatments advanced, I developed a profound interest in plastic surgery and the Savonlinna Central Hospital offered the perfect settings and resources for me as I wanted to focus on developing breast cancer treatment and research it further.
+When the different breast cancer treatments advanced over the years, I developed a profound interest in plastic surgery.
+Savonlinna Central Hospital offered the perfect settings and resources for me, as I wanted to focus on developing breast cancer treatment and research it to help my patients even further.

-I started microchirurgy in 1991, became a plastic surgeon in 1998 and in 2001 I reconstructed the first sensitive breast for a breast cancer patient by introducing nerve coaptation to the free flap technique.
+I started microsurgery in 1991, became a plastic surgeon in 1998, and in 2001 I reconstructed the first sensitive breast for a breast cancer patient by introducing nerve coaptation to the free flap technique.